 B-1 concert in Forest Theatre

-B-1 performs for a war bond rally in Memorial Hall, where a section of seats was set aside for Negroes.
+B-1 performed for a war bond rally in Memorial Hall, where a section of seats was set aside for Negroes.
 [CW]

-B-1 performs for the Navy Day Program at City Auditorium, Raleigh.
+B-1 performed for the Navy Day Program at City Auditorium, Raleigh.

-B-1 performs at Founders Day at NC A&T, Harrison Auditorium.
+B-1 performed at Founders Day at NC A&T, Harrison Auditorium.

 B-1 featured at the President’s Birthday celebration, which doubles as a campaign against paralysis.
 [CW]